caoimheD/pp5-ecommerce-store/README.md

 ![CSS]( "CSS")

 Python testing was done in Gitpod, with errors showing a red underscore and also in the 'problems' tab.

-These could then be easily corrected as they arose.
-Currently there are no issues in the 'problems' tab and no errors showing on any of the pages.
+Javascript testing was done by testing the different functionalities, for example the success messages timeout.

 <a name="responsivetesting"></a>
 ### Responsiveness